dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 * With the patient being in a better state of health, they can avoid distressing tests and procedures, evade medications, and get back to leading a productive, wholesome life.

 # Questions for Consideration:
-how else could the model be useful?
-Other visuals that could be useful to visualize the results?
-Any strategies that could make the model more useful?
+* How else could the model be useful?
+* What are other visualizations that could be useful to understand the data and results?
 Feature engineering ideas?
 Any questions or lack of understanding on code?

 # Data Ingestion